Updated on June 28, 2021

 - How to make a budget

-These are all very important things to understand, especially once living on their own becomes an option later in your student’s life.
+These are important things they’ll need to know, especially once moving off campus or subletting an apartment for summer becomes an option later in your student’s college career.

 3. Teach Them How to Borrow Responsibly